jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 # Add a new remote
 git remote add <name> <url>

-# When we clone a Github repo, the default remote name setup for us is called origin.
+# When we clone a Github repo, the default remote name setup for us is
+# called origin.
 git remote add origin <url>
-git branch -m Main # Move/rename a branch, together with its config and reflog. git branch -M Main # -M is shortcut for --move --force
+# Move/rename a branch, together with its config and reflog.
+git branch -m Main
+git branch -M Main # -M is shortcut for --move --force

 # Rename/delete remotes if needed: they are not commonly used